Mogul28/Technical_Writing/README.md

 - Use tools like `remark` or `mdast` to lint and validate your markdown.
 - Consider writing your README in a structured format using markdown linting tools to maintain consistency.

-By following these guidelines, your README should effectively communicate with your users and contributors.